DOCGroup/ACE_TAO/branches/OCI_Reliability_Enhancements/TAO/orbsvcs/ImplRepo_Service/README.txt

 -o  generate the ior.
 -x  support persistence to the ImplRepo_Service.
 We use XML to support
     persistence.
 Names of the activators registered with the locator, their IORs, and the servers registered with each of the activators are saved to the xml file.
 Use this option to pass the name of the file where the data has to be saved.
+-p  similar to "-x" but using an ACE_Configuration_Heap file to persist
+    the data.
+-r  similar to "-p" but using an ACE_Configuration_Win32Registry to persist
+    the data. (only available on Win32 platforms) --directory  similar to "-x" option, but the repository will be written out to multiple files in the indicated directory: "imr_listings.xml" which indicates all servers and activators in the repository indicating the filename containing that server's or activator's persistence data.
+    This option is used along with the "--primary" or "--backup" option to create a Fault Tolerant ImplRepo_Service.
+--primary  pass along with "--directory <dir>" to startup the primary
+    ImR_Locator.
+See ft_imr_locator subsection.
+--backup  pass along with "--directory <dir>" to startup the backup
+    ImR_Locator.
+See ft_imr_locator subsection.

 	And, ofcourse, the ORB Options.

+@subsection ft_imr_locator FaultTolerant_ImR_Locator

+	If an ImR_Locator is started passing in "--directory <dir>" and "--primary", the "ImplRepo_Service" ior will not be available until a second ImR_Locator is started passing in "--directory <dir>" (indicating the same file system location) and "--backup".
+Once the primary and backup have been started the (fault tolerant) "ImplRepo_Service" ior will be available (written to the "-o <filename>" if passed to the ImR_Locator).
+As long as both the primary and backup ImR_Locators are not shutdown at the same time the Fault Tolerant ImplRepo_Service will always be available.
+At startup the primary must be started first, then the backup.
+When a single ImR_Locator goes down, it can be restarted at anytime (using the same ORBEndPoint).
+Since the fault tolerant "ImplRepo_Service" ior has the merged profiles of the primary and backup ImR_Locators, the "-o <ior file>" option should be used to provide a reference to the "ImplRepo_Service" to all applications.

 @subsection activator ImR_Activator